KasraNamiranian/NLP-class-projects/README.md

 DR. Nava Eslami Fundamentals of Natural Language Processing class for undergraduates - Term:4031 - IAU NTB

-\nTA : Mr. Sina Tamjid Shabestari
+TA : Mr. Sina Tamjid Shabestari

 Exercise 1 (Tamrin aval):
 For the English text below, do the following.